Metacello/metacello/docs/LockingTutorial.md

 The first step is to make local copies of each of the external project repositories.
-With local copies, you can ensure that the repository contents won't be changed without your knowledge, and you can we protect yourselves from third party server and network outages.
+With local copies, you can ensure that the repository contents won't be changed without your knowledge, and you can protect youself from third party server and network outages.

+#### BaselineOf projects

 Clone the **Sample** and **Alternate** `git` repositories: